zowe/zlux-build/conda/README.md

 Conda will detect whether the parameter is a path or a nickname, so this command works for both.

-Finally, you can view the conda environment and other information by checking "info" `conda info`
+Finally, you can view the Conda environment and other information by checking "info" `conda info`

 ## Managing Conda Channels